openwallet-foundation/safe-wallet-sig/docs/wallet-safety-guide.md

 cybercriminals.
 Therefore, it is crucial for digital wallet developers and providers to take necessary precautions to secure digital assets and their exchange for wallet holders.

-The Digital Identity and Authentication Council of Canada’s (DIACC's) Digital Wallet Component Conformance Criteria states: "The integrity of a Trusted Process is paramount because many Participants may rely on the output of the process, often across jurisdictional, organizational, and sectoral boundaries".
+The Digital Identity and Authentication Council of Canada's (DIACC's) Digital Wallet Component Conformance Criteria states: "The integrity of a Trusted Process is paramount because many Participants may rely on the output of the process, often across jurisdictional, organizational, and sectoral boundaries".
 DIACC's Digital Wallet Conformance Profile[^2] also includes a comprehensive breakout